spukhafte-sys/neural-networks-and-deep-learning/README.md

 ## This fork is made to work with the latest python versions (3.8.x to 3.10.x)

-This is a fork of [Michael Nielsen](https://github.com/mnielsen/neural-networks-and-deep-learning) repository and is meant to be updated with the latest python and dependency versions.
+This is a fork of [unexploredtest](https://github.com/unexploredtest/neural-networks-and-deep-learning)'s fork of [Michael Nielsen](https://github.com/mnielsen/neural-networks-and-deep-learning) repository.
+It uses poetry to manage dependencies and updates to use more recent versions of python and various libraries.
 Most things have been updated and currently work.
 Any help is appreciated and if you spotted any problems, please open an issue and/or a PR.

 # Code samples for "Neural Networks and Deep Learning"